 U.S. EPA Region 3 contracted with Tetra Tech to conduct water quality monitoring in the Kentucky portion of the Tug Fork River watershed.
-Monitoring began in spring 2019 and will last approximately one year.
-The data will be used by the West Virginia Department of Environmental Protection to develop TMDLs for ionic toxicity, which contribute to the biological impairment.
-For the monitoring, Tetra Tech is following the WV DEP sampling QAPP and SOPs, including sample filtration, flow measurement, and the collect of quality assurance samples.
+Monitoring began in spring 2019 and lasted approximately one year through spring 2020.
+The data was used by the West Virginia Department of Environmental Protection to develop TMDLs for fecal coliform and iron.
+For the monitoring, Tetra Tech followed the WV DEP sampling QAPP and SOPs, including sample filtration, flow measurement, and the collect of quality assurance samples.

-As a first step, Tetra Tech identified sampling locations near the base of the seven EPA-identified tributaries.
-Tetra Tech is collecting monthly samples over a range of flow conditions.
-Samples are collected and sent to a laboratory for iron and aluminum (total and dissolved), minerals (Mg, Ca, K, NA, Mn), alkalinity, acidity, chloride, TSS, TDS, and bacteria.
-Tetra Tech is also collecting field readings for temperature, DO, pH, and specific conductivity.
-Staff are collecting field notes using WV DEP field forms.
-All monitoring data and field forms are provided monthly to EPA.
-In addition, Tetra Tech develops a monthly quality assurance statement after reviewing the laboratory results, including the results of the field blanks and sample duplicates.
-At the end of the monitoring period, Tetra Tech will develop a final quality assurance report.
+As a first step.
+Tetra Tech established sampling locations near the base of the seven EPA-identified tributaries.
+Tetra Tech collected monthly samples over a range of flow conditions.
+Samples were collected and sent to a laboratory and analyzed for iron and aluminum (total and dissolved), minerals (Mg, Ca, K, NA, Mn), alkalinity, acidity, chloride, TSS, TDS, and bacteria.
+Tetra Tech also collected field readings for temperature, DO, pH, and specific conductivity.
+Staff collected field notes using WV DEP field forms.
+All monitoring data and field forms were provided monthly to EPA.
+In addition, Tetra Tech developed a monthly guality assurance statement after reviewing the laboratory results, including the results of the field blanks and sample duplicates.
+At the end of the monitoring period, Tetra Tech developed a final quality assurance report.